 The Organization's primary exempt purpose is to offer free access to the Bible in every sign language.
 The Organization believes that the Great Commission is true for all people, including the Deaf.
-We believe the Deaf have a right to access the Bible in their sign language resulting in a personal relationship with God and community within the Church.
+The Organization believes the Deaf have a right to access the Bible in their sign language resulting in a personal relationship with God and community within the Church.

-The Organization's mission is to provide God's Word in every sign language.
-Our vision is to create locally sustainable Great Commission initiatives amongst the Deaf to reveal the hope of the Gospel, so that every Deaf person has the opportunity to receive, experience and share it.
+The Organization's mission is to provide God's Word in every sign language with a vision to create locally sustainable Great Commission initiatives amongst the Deaf to reveal the hope of the Gospel, so that every Deaf person has the opportunity to receive, experience and share it.

-We provide many Deaf people an opportunity to see the Gospel in their sign languages, so they can come to know and understand the ultimate Advocate-Jesus Christ.
-We balance these efforts by keeping the following organizational core values in mind to advance sign language Bible translation and engagement.
+The Organization provides many Deaf people an opportunity to see the Gospel in their sign languages, so they can come to know and understand the ultimate Advocate-Jesus Christ.
+These efforts are balanced by keeping the following organizational core values in mind to advance sign language Bible translation and engagement.